openshift/openshift-origin-design/designs/virtualization/4.6/Upload-image-prior-to-creating-VM/Upload Image prior to creating vm.md

 parent: Virtualization
 version: 4.6
 ---
-# Upload Image prior to creating a VM
+# Upload Image (data source) prior to creating a VM

-This PR deals with when a user wants to upload an image prior to creating a virtual machine.
+This PR deals with when a user wants to upload an image (data source) prior to creating a virtual machine.
 It needs to be accomplished via the storage/PVC area.
 It should ensure the user understands what the backing PVC does but does not remove the Disk terminology.